The County Chairman (1935 film)

 The County Chairman is a 1935 American comedy film directed by John G. Blystone and starring Will Rogers, Evelyn Venable and Kent Taylor.
 It was produced and distributed by the Fox Film Corporation.
 It is based on the 1903 play of the same name by George Ade which had previously been adapted into a 1914 silent film The County Chairman.

-Premise
+Plot

 A political party boss in Wyoming must decide to either do what's right and lose the election or do what's wrong and win it.